Cross-view Semantic Segmentation for Sensing Surroundings: CROSS-VIEW SEMANTIC SEGMENTATION

-\textbf{Output space adaptation.} Beyond the pixel-level transfer on input data, we also devise an adversarial training scheme in structured output space mainly by modifying the method in \cite{tsai2018learning}.
-Here the generator $\mathcal{G}$ is a view parsing network generating the top-down-view prediction $P$, and the discriminator $\mathcal{D}$ is used to discriminate if $P$ is generated from source domain.
-The generator $\mathcal{G}$ is initialized by the weights of a VPN trained on the semantic data in simulation environment as we illustrated before.
-During the training phase, We first forward a group of input images from the source domain $\{I_s\}$ to $\mathcal{G}$ and optimize it with a normal segmentation loss $\mathcal{L}_{seg}$.
-Then we use $\mathcal{G}$ to extract the feature map $F_i$ (before the softmax layer) of the images from the target domain $\{I_t\}$ and use discriminator to distinguish whether $F_t$ is from the source domain.
-Notice that $\{I_s\}$ is a cluster of synthetic semantic masks in simulation environment and $\{I_t\}$ contains the real-world mask with synthetic style.
-Here $\mathcal{G}$ is updated by the gradients propagated from $\mathcal{D}$, while the weights of $\mathcal{D}$ is fixed, which encourages $\mathcal{G}$ to unify the feature distributions of source domain and target domain.
-Lastly, we optimize the discriminator by training $\mathcal{D}$ to recognize which domain the feature output is from.
+\emph{Output space adaptation.} Beyond the pixel-level transfer on input data, we also devise an adversarial training scheme in structured output space based on the method proposed in \cite{tsai2018learning}.
+Here the generator $\mathcal{G}$ is a view parsing network generating the top-down-view prediction $P$, which is initialized by the weights of a VPN trained on the semantic data in the simulation environment as we illustrated before.
+During the training phase, we first forward a group of input images from the source domain $\{I_s\}$ to $\mathcal{G}$ and optimize it with a normal segmentation loss $\mathcal{L}_{seg}$.
+Then we use $\mathcal{G}$ to extract the feature map $F_i$ (after the softmax layer) of the images from the target domain $\{I_t\}$ and use discriminator to distinguish whether $F_t$ is from the source domain.
 The loss function to optimize $\mathcal{G}$ can be written as follows: